hashicorp/terraform-website/content/source/docs/enterprise/vault.html.md

 page_title: "Externally Managed Vault - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Externally Managed Vault
+# Terraform Enterprise Externally Managed Vault

-For enhanced security, Private Terraform Enterprise (PTFE) can be configured to use an external Vault cluster rather than the internal Vault instance.
-Within PTFE, Vault is used to encrypt sensitive information such as variables and states.
+For enhanced security, Terraform Enterprise can be configured to use an external Vault cluster rather than the internal Vault instance.
+Within Terraform Enterprise, Vault is used to encrypt sensitive information such as variables and states.

 !> **Warning**: This is only recommended if you currently run your own Vault cluster in production.